fuse-box/fuse-box/docs/introduction/production-vs-dev.md

 # Production vs Dev

 It's imperative to understand the difference between production environment and development.
-The API is complately different, however mostly comptaible and covered with tests.
+The API is completely different, however mostly compatible and covered with tests.

-When you first launch your production build, you will notice that there is `api.js` file next to your bundles.
+When you first launch your production build, you will notice that there is an `api.js` file next to your bundles.

 Production API is lego-like.
 A mimimal setup is ~200bytes API.
 The more features you use, the larger it gets, but it doesn't exceed reasonable limits.